HalcyonAura/MedBay/README.md

 ## 11/12-11/18
 I completed my capstone's UI demo (rudimentary mind you but that's a start).
 Now that I have a pretty decent base to work with both in application and in knowledge (since I've been creating a simple and detailed tutorial for my groupmates) I think once I create the digititzed UI I can just power through the UI demo for this project.
 It might take me 2-3 days once I put the design together.

+## 11/19-12/9
+Admittedly.
+I got stuck.
+UI design stopped me.
+I just could not figure out how to best make a design for this application that wasn't copying Google Maps.

+## 12/10-12/23
+After more thought I realized I didn't want to run the risk of copying Google Maps and being sued.
+So I began thinking of a new design layout.
+Maybe it would work better as a website for now...

+## 12/24-1/6
+I decided I'd veer toward another direction: maybe there's another application I can make.
+So I started brainstorming.
+Thinking of unique apps is incredibly hard.
+I went through a few ideas and found they already existed...

+## 1/7-1/13
+I have an unique idea.
+An application that helps others with their anxiety.
+I need to figure out designs and how I'm going to do it now and rewrite all the documents I did for this application (this is on hold for now, I'm going to see if I can do these in parallel or outsource the design for this application because I just can't put my head to it).

+## 1/14-2/1
+Documents and outsourcing some design work (by asking a friend) led me to make a lot of progress on the proposal, project plan, and design document.
+Yay.
+Progress.
+I also feel a little more motivated for this new application.
+Unfortunately school is incredibly busy and I'm doing too much again.

+## 2/3-2/17
+Both applications' documents have been finished and handed off to people to make comments so I can revise them and make them better (structure, language, etc.).
+In the meantime I've thrown together some basic application skeleton stuff.
+I just need to actually connect everything.
+AI midterm is causing impending doom and I'm probably going to stop for now.

+## 2/18-3/3
+Studying for AI midterm and trying to find a room for the defense which has now been determined (date and room).
+Stress...

+## 3/4-3/10
+Spring break!
+And working on this and catching up with other stuff.
+Basic functionality for the other application has been finished and pushed, now this application, going to try again with the mobile app since I've got a new design to follow.
+Also need to start figuring out testing and making a write up for this project...